moorara/interview/cheatsheets/17-cloud_computing.md

   - Valid annotation keys have two segments: an optional **prefix** and a required **name**, separated by a slash `/`.
     - The prefix is optional.
 If specified, the prefix must be a DNS subdomain.

-##### Affinity/Anti-affinity
+##### Assigning Pods to Nodes

-  - Node affinity
+  - **NodeSelector**
-    - Node affinity is conceptually similar to *nodeSelector*.
+    - NodeSelector is the simplest recommended form of node selection constraint.
-    - Constrain which nodes your pod is eligible to be scheduled on based on labels on the node.
+    - It constrain which nodes your pod is eligible to be scheduled on based on labels on the node.
+  - **Affinity & Anti-Affinity**
+    - Node affinity is conceptually similar to *nodeSelector*, but the language is more expressive.
     - Two types:
       - `requiredDuringSchedulingIgnoredDuringExecution`
       - `preferredDuringSchedulingIgnoredDuringExecution`
-  - Inter-Pod affinity/anti-affinity
+  - **Inter-Pod Affinity & Anti-Affinity**
     - Constrain which nodes your pod is eligible to be scheduled based on labels on pods already running on the node.
     - Rule --> This pod should (or should not) run in an X if X is already running one or more pods that meet rule Y.
       - X is a *topology domain* like node, availability zone, region, etc. You express it using a `topologyKey`.